OCA/website-cms/cms_form/README.rst

 ======================

 * add more tests, especially per each widget and type of field
+* provide better widgets for image and file fields in general
+* o2m fields: to be tested at all
 * move widgets to abstract models too (?)
 * add easy way to switch from horizontal to vertical form
 * provide more examples
+* x2x fields: allow sub-items creation
+* handle api onchanges

 Bug Tracker